Thornrose/learning-typescript/notes/01-intro.md

 - closing vscode and opening again, you may not see the same TS errors? weird behaviour there.
 UPDATE: adding `export {}` to the end of a file has nut been explained yet, but makes error lines more consistent?

 - typescript main website has a playground where youcan test code - settings / TS Config available here as well

+- new concept: **IIFE** (Immediately Invoked Function Expression)
+  - runs as soon as defined, so don't have to call later.
+  - design pattern
+  - aka "Self-Executing Anonymous Function" - maybe we have seen this before
+  - useful to avoid polluting global namespace, execute async functions, creating private and public variables and methods. good example on MDN